 So RancherMan made this cheap PVC Chicken Feeder for me and we’ve reduced our purchased layer-feed waste to ZERO!
 Can you believe it??

-That’s a huge savings, y’all.
+That’s a huge savings y’all for wasted food alone.
 But I’ve also learned how to make them work for their food.
 Plus I found easy ways to get much of that food for FREE!

-If you’re shocked at how expensive it is to keep your chickens fed too, you’re not gonna want to miss this.
-I’ve found very easy everyday ways to get my chickens some eats for FREE!
+If you too are shocked at how expensive it is to keep your chickens fed, you’re not gonna want to miss this.
+I’ve found some very easy everyday ways to get my chickens some eats for FREE!
 Check it out.

-1. Free Ranging: Good For The Chickens And Good For US!
+1. Free Ranging: Good For The Chickens & Good For US!

 About mid-day I go to the coop to collect the eggs.
 While I’m in the chicken yard I’ll close the free-choice feeder so the girls will work up an appetite.

 Although a predator will certainly come closer to the house if hungry enough, it’s typically more more of a problem in the winter months when a predator’s food source is more scarce. (and again, we don’t overwinter our hens for that reason!)

 While the hens are out free ranging they’re enjoying a fresh sampling of grass, weed seeds, grasshoppers & other bugs.